mitchellvanw/hashids/README.md

     3 => int 12
     4 => int 666
   ```

+### Configuration

+You can set the hash length, alphabet, and salt in the package's config file.
+By default, laravel's application key will be used for the salt.

 ### Injecting Hashids
 Now it's also possible to have Hashids injected into your class.
 Lets look at this controller as an example..